cs582/CLIP_implementation/README.md

-# CLIP: Contrastive Language-Image Pre-Training Implementation
+# CLIP mini: Contrastive Language-Image Pre-Training mini Implementation
-> From scratch implementation of CLIP.
+> From scratch implementation (at smaller scale due to limited resources) of CLIP.
 CLIP is an AI tool developed by OpenAI that connects images to text with zero-shot capabilities similar to those of GPT-2 and GPT-3.
 It uses Natural Language Processing for zero-shot classification.

 ![Python version][python-image]
 ![PyTorch version][pytorch-image]